mahdsip/DataScience/codeBook.md

 # Code Book

-The data file generated as result of the script execution has two
+The data file generated as result of the script execution has the following variables:

 ## Factor Variables